Evidence-Based Supplement Reviews

 Studied Dose

-Minimal A1C effect
+Minimal direct effect

 A1C Effect